 POND PROMENADE – 1.4 MILES

-The trail is a short trail beginning at the Environmental Discovery Center, with a mix of shade and sun on this aggregate and grass trail a well as steep elevation changes.
+The trail is a short trail beginning at the Environmental Discovery Center, with a mix of shade and sun on this compact gravel and grass trail a well as steep elevation changes.

 TURKEYFOOT TRAIL – .5 MILE or LUPINE LOOP – .75 MILE

 Explore a 60 acre prairie restoration along these two trails.
 Native grasses and wildflowers are at their best in late summer and early fall.
 Head to the Outwash Overlook for a panoramic view from the highest point in the park.
 This compact gravel trail has elevation changes and is in full sun.